Kometa-Team/Kometa/docs/defaults/award/spirit.md

 # Independent Spirit Awards Collections

-The `spirit` Default Metadata File is used to  create collections based on the Independent Spirit Awards.
+The `spirit` Default Collection File is used to  create collections based on the Independent Spirit Awards.

 ![](../images/spirit.png)